Yet again a large corporation has proven itself to be “too big to manage”.

 21 Mar 2018: where was the Christian conscience in Facebook and Cambridge Analytica?

-16 May 2018: the Work and Pensions and Beis committees of MPs have accused the Carillion board of having “a rotten corporate culture”.
+16 May 2018: the Work and Pensions Committee and the Business, Energy and Industrial Strategy Committee of MPs have accused the Carillion board of having “a rotten corporate culture”.
 They have described the Big Four accountancy firms as a “cosy club incapable of providing the degree of independent challenge needed”.
-There is a long-overdue suggestion that the cartel of auditors need to be shaken up and sooner rather than later as “Carillion could happen again, and soon”.
+There is a long-overdue suggestion that the cartel of auditors needs to be shaken up and sooner rather than later as “Carillion could happen again, and soon”.